jdutronc/Stock_Analysis_Assignment/README.md

 - why the industry performed so well in 2017 and so poorly in 2018 overall (regulatory change? macroeconomics?)
 - why $ENPH and $RUN both managed positive returns in consecutive years, especially in 2018 when the whole industry was underperforming (SWOT)

-That will help Steve make informed guesses as to stock performance in the coming years.
+That will help Steve make better informed guestimates as to stock performance in the coming years.

 ### Code Performance